cameronbracken/pitchforksearch/README.md

     - Unpack into `static/` directory (http://twitter.github.io/bootstrap/index.html)
 2. TableSorter
     - Clone into static (https://github.com/Mottie/tablesorter)
-    - This app uses a cutoomized bootsrtap theme and tablesorter options
+    - This app uses a cutomized bootstrap theme and tablesorter options
 3. Add a file in the root directory called config.py containing the following variable definitions

 :